sinefunc/coding-conventions/README.md

    - App-specific JS's should be loaded last: `lp.*.js`.

 (*) It's OK to drop these guidelines for projects that don't use AJAX extensively.
-Most projects do things like in-place reloading, for instance. *
+Most projects do things like in-place reloading, for instance, which make these guidelines necessary.

 ## Ruby